 What to do in Hanover NH

 VISIT: Hood Museum of Art.
-People come from all over the world to see a spectacular set of six well-preserved 3,000-year-old Assyrian Reliefs brought to Dartmouth from Iraq in 1852.
+Stay tuned for the reopening of the Hood Museum.
+This world-class art institution will be more so after a multi-million dollar multi-year expansion that has necessitated its closing.
+Four years ago, I wrote this: People come from all over the world to see a spectacular set of six well-preserved 3,000-year-old Assyrian Reliefs brought to Dartmouth from Iraq in 1852.
 Inscriptions on these cuneiform tablets from the palace of Assyrian King Ashurnasirpal II (circa 883 BCE) correspond to Biblical stories, so they serve as important historical and religious documents and touchstones as well as works of art.

 But the Reliefs are not the only draw here.
 The Hood is also home to several story-telling Japanese Scrolls – the graphic novels of their day – a set of beautifully mounted African weaponry, and a Sol LeWitt designed wall (implemented by Dartmouth students) among 70,000 artifacts that rotate frequently with only 2% on view at any time.
 As a “teaching museum,” the Hood hosts students from every discipline, including those in Medical School who come to perfect their “Medical” or “Clinical Gaze” by diagnosing the subjects of well-rendered portraits.
 Open Tues-Sat 10-5 (Wed open till 9pm), Sun 12-5, Free.